Tarim, Yemen: Ingrams' Peace

 Despite establishing a regionally advanced administration, by the 1930s the Qu'aiti Sultan Saleh bin Ghalib (r.
 1936–1956) was facing stiff pressure to modernize – a task for which he seriously lacked resources.
 These demands were largely initiated by returning Yemeni emigrants, such as the Kaf Sayyids of Tarim.
-The family of Al-Kaf had made fortunes in Singapore, and wished to spend some of their wealth improving living conditions at home.
-Led by Sayyid Abu Bakr al-Kaf bin Sheikh, they built a motor road from Tarim to Shihr – hoping to use it to import goods into Hadhramaut, but were frustrated by opposition from the camel-owning tribes who had a transport monopoly between the coast and interior.
+The family of Al-Kaf had made their fortune in Singapore, and wished to spend some of their wealth improving living conditions at home.
+Led by Sayyid Abu Bakr al-Kaf bin Sheikh, they built a motor road from Tarim to Shihr – hoping to use it to import goods into Hadhramaut, but were frustrated by opposition from the camel-owning tribes who had a transport monopoly between the coast and the interior.

 In February 1937, a peace between the Qu'aiti and Kathiri sultanates, totally unprecedented in the history of that region, was brought about essentially by the efforts of two men: Sayyid Abu Bakr al-Kaf and Harold Ingrams, the first political officer in Hadhramaut.
 Sayyid Abu Bakr used his personal wealth to finance this peace, which was known universally thereafter as "Ingrams Peace."
 This brought some stability, permitting introduction of administrative, educational and development measures.

+Tarim remained under Kathiri rule.
+However, Tarim, alongside the neighboring settlement of Al Ghuraf, were pockets of Kathiri territory in the country of the Tamim.
+The Tamim, a subset of the larger Bani Dhanna tribe, occupied the land in between Tarim and Seiyoun and owed political allegiance to the Qu'aiti Sultanate.

-Modern era: 1967 to present
+Modern era: 1967-present

 In November 1967, the British withdrew from South Yemen in the face of mass riots and an increasingly deadly insurgency.
-Their arch-enemies, the National Liberation Front, which was dominated by radical Marxists, seized power, and Tarim, with the rest of South Yemen, came under communist rule.
+Their arch-enemies, the National Liberation Front, which was dominated by Marxists, seized power, and Tarim, with the rest of South Yemen, came under communist rule.
 The Aden Protectorate became an independent Communist state, the People's Democratic Republic of Yemen (PDRY).
 Hadhramaut, despite being part of the communist-aligned PDRY continued to live to a great extent on remittances from abroad.
 In 1990, South and North Yemen were unified.
 The town has remained unaffected during the Yemeni Civil War.